-Prosecutors want to keep Turpins from contacting children
+Judge bars Turpins from contacting children

 The 29-year-old child weighed just 82 pounds, prosecutors said and the other children are so thin they all look younger than their actual ages, authorities said.

-The parents have pleaded not guilty to 37 charges.
+The parents, who lived in Perris, have pleaded not guilty to 37 charges.
 David Turpin also pleaded not guilty to one count of lewd conduct with a minor.

-The children -- seven adults, six kids -- are in the hospital, recovering from years of alleged abuse and neglect.
+The siblings -- seven adults and six children -- are in the hospital, recovering from years of alleged abuse and neglect.

 The charges cover the time that the Turpins have lived in Riverside County -- 2010 to the present.